oxsecurity/megalinter/docs/descriptors/python_pyright.md

   -w,--watch                         Continue to run and watch for changes
   -                                  Read files from stdin

-WARNING: there is a new pyright version available (v1.1.382 -> v1.1.382.post0).
-Please install the new version or set PYRIGHT_PYTHON_FORCE_VERSION to `latest`

 ```

 ### Installation on mega-linter Docker image